 - Number of Ixodes scapularis Removed

-Note that by default most H.S.C. websites are not set up to handle data entry and output in the form of a data table that matches the above description.
+Please note: by default most H.S.C. websites are not set up to handle data entry and output in the form of a data table that matches the above description.
 A custom solution developed by the H.S.C.
 Web team would need to be created.